Joshnark/Giraphy/README.md

 # Giraphy
-Originally: The 'Super' Gif App
+Originally: The 'Super' Gif App.

 I really didn't have any better idea for a name.

 This GIF app feeds from the GIPHY API.